Scale your business with our modular plugins.

 For example, with this script, we’re changing the heading size, background color, border, and padding.

-5) Add CSS to the backend
+5) Add CSS to the Backend

 add_Action('admin_head', 'my_custom_fonts');